BITA'S BOOK REVIEWS

 Fiona Ritchie and Doug Orr / Foreward: Dolly Parton

 Wayfaring Strangers is a treasure of a book, a publishing delight.
 Readers will be enthralled with this well-conceived, well-written and well-produced history about how music from Scotland and Ulster got to America, and how it flourished by reinventing itself while staying true to its roots.
 The authors are passionate, knowledgeable and insightful about their topic.
-The book comes with a well-produced CD of twenty songs that compliment the narrative.
+The book comes with a well-produced CD of twenty songs that complement the narrative.
 Among the musicians: Dolly Parton, Mairead Ni Mhaonaigh and Altan, Patrick Street, Len Graham, Pete Seger, Jean Ritchie, Doc Watson and Anais Mitchell.

 University of North Carolina Press